 As the CEO responsible for the day to day operation of your organization, what happens to your retired hard drives that contain data about your customers, employees and your company’s personal data?

-Why is the disposal of your retired (old hard drives) drives put on the bottom of the list of importance or un-importance when it comes to data security.
+Why is the disposal of your retired (old hard drives) drives put on the bottom of the list of importance or un-importance when it comes to end of life data security.
 In fact in most cases your old hard drives will sit in storage until someone discovers them or needs extra office space and thinks, gee maybe it’s time to get rid of them.
-This chore in some cases is delegated to the junior person(s) in the IT department who thinks he is saving the company money by turning it over to a third party with the lowest bid, who in some cases just decided to get into the hard drive data destruction business because they have been destroying documents
+This chore in some cases is delegated to the junior person(s) in the IT department who thinks he is saving the company money by turning it over to a third party with the lowest bid, who in some cases just decided to get into the hard drive data destruction business because they have been shredding paper documents

 Your old hard drives are the most overlooked items and the most under-protected assets within your organization, when it comes to data security for your customers, employees, and your companies trade secrets.
 What happens if there is a data breach and its discovered that it came from one of your old hard drives.